-In the normal heart, the heart's lower chambers (ventricles) pump at the same time and in sync with the heart's upper chambers (atria).
+In the normal heart, the heart's lower chambers (ventricles) pump in sync with the heart's upper chambers (atria).

-When a person has heart failure, often the right and left ventricles do not pump together.
-And when the heart's contractions become out of sync, the left ventricle is not able to pump enough blood to the body.
+When a person has heart failure, often the right and left ventricles do not pump synchronously.
+And when the heart's contractions become out of sync, the left ventricle may not be able to pump enough blood to the body.

 This eventually leads to an increase in heart failure symptoms, such as shortness of breath, dry cough, swelling in the ankles or legs, weight gain, increased urination, fatigue, or rapid or irregular heartbeat.

-It keeps the right and left ventricles pumping together by sending small electrical impulses through the leads.
+It keeps the right and left ventricles pumping in sync by sending small electrical impulses through the leads.

 What Is a Biventricular Pacemaker?